 A: Absolutely, when you have dealt with an embarrassing moment (in the shower, reading out loud, etc) Those moments stick with us.
 They stick with us more than the positive ones.
 We work through our pain, and we begin to own it.
 The scarlet letter means you’re damaged goods.
 It’s pain that teaches you a lesson.
 When you figure out what the pain is, you can figure out the lesson of it.
 Then, we begin to take conscious action and to move forward.
 That is what the book is really all about.
 It’s a memoir, but I like to say it’s a clear map of how we got to the world where we’re at, and a blueprint of our way out.
 It starts with the individual.
 The individuals doing this work, the more the collective will heal.
 It’s important to start this work now for future generations.

 Q: What gets you up in the morning and what other projects can we expect from you soon?

 A: My kids get me up in the morning at 5 am.
 The people who have reached out to me over the years asking for help, and have taken that brave first step.
 Of course, my children and my husband.
+I work as a Recovery Advocate at my husband’s treatment center, Alo House, and am constantly inspired by our clients.
 As far as 2020 goes, I have huge plans for the podcast, and I want to keep growing it.
 I also want to start coaching programs online.
 We’re starting with that and parenting yourself.
 We’re going to create a program first starting off with co-dependency and so on.
 So many people ask me for individual coaching and I don’t have the bandwidth right now.
 I’d love to start retreats.
 A couple of fans asked to go to dinner and I accepted.
 Yes, I am always down for that.
 We’re going to keep working on the community aspect, so people won’t feel that they’re alone.